gofractally/psibase/README.md

 ## Binary Release

 If you want to operate a node, build services, or explore psibase's command-line utility, we recommend installing a [Binary Release](https://github.com/gofractally/psibase/releases).
 We provide a single binary package which should run on most recent Linux distributions.
-See the documentation for installation instructions.
+See the [installation instructions](https://doc-sys.psibase.io/linux.html).

 ## Documentation